How To Keep Employees From Coasting

-While it is easy to identify employees who are doing an exceptional job and those who are doing poorly, it is much harder to identify those who are in the middle, or “coasting” – those employees who are doing just enough to complete their tasks.
+While it is easy to identify employees who are doing an exceptional job and those who are doing poorly, it is much harder to identify those who are in the middle, or “coasting” – those team members who are doing just enough to complete their tasks.
 In a recent survey, nearly a third of employees admitted that they were merely “coasting” at work.
-This kind of performance can reduce productivity and can even negatively affect fellow employees’ performance and attitudes.
-Why should they excel at their job if contributing minimal time and energy is acceptable?
+This kind of performance can reduce productivity and can even negatively affect fellow employees’ work ethic and attitudes.
+Why should they excel at their job or show any kind of initiative, if contributing minimal time and energy is acceptable?

-What are some common signs of a “coasting” employee?
-They often have very little interaction with fellow employees, avoid participating in meetings or group discussions, have a negative attitude, come across as bored, and seem unaffected by goals or incentives.
+What are some common signs of an employee that’s become a coaster?
+They often have very little interaction with fellow employees, avoid participating in meetings or group discussions, show no interest in advancement or mentoring opportunities, come across as bored, and seem unaffected by goals or incentives.
 What can managers and business owners do to address “coasting” employees?

 Have Clear Job Descriptions